srk-ullagallu/notes/running/observability.md

-If you have observability setup you can get insternal state of the system[Application,Infra structure,Network]
+If you have observability setup you can get internal state of the system[Application,Infra structure,Network]

 Understanding state of the system is working as expected or there any failures in networking latency